Prince Aggreh

-Prince Obus Aggreh (born 30 September 1996 in Sapele) is a Nigerian professional footballer who currently plays as a forward for Malaysia Super League club Kelantan The Real Warriors.
+Prince Obus Aggreh (born 30 September 1996 in Sapele) is a Nigerian professional footballer who plays as a forward.

 Club career

 Ifeanyi Ubah

 On 20 December 2016, Aggreh has completed his move from Kano Pillars to Ifeanyi Ubah.

 Kelantan The Real Warriors

 In July 2025, Aggreh signed a one-year contract with Malaysia Super League club Kelantan The Real Warriors.